spine-examples/blog/client/README.md

 flutter run
 ```

 This command might request you to choose the "device" to open the app on.
+Choose the appropriate
+web browser.

 Now the client is up and running.